 - 2.Dark areas around the tissue present

-- 3.No debris or bright spots in the autofocus frame
+- 3.No debris in the Auto-Focus frame

 Examples of regions that can be taken:

 - Single region 1 tissue – a whole or partial tissue slice

 - Multiple region 1 tissue – different sections of the same tissue

 - Multiple region TMA – different regions each covering a single core sample

 Keyence sets up sample regions using both the (A) Stitching and (B) Navigation window.
 The Stitching window sets the X and Y tiles surrounding the center tile set in the Navigation pane by using the Set Center and Number of images X and Y. Each region will have the same tile size.
 The Navigation window sets the center of each region.
 A new region is added by clicking Add.
 Within the drop down, every Created option will be imaged as a separate region.

 For acquisition of more than 10 regions at a time, please refer to the Multipoint Acquisition settings

 Keyence software saves the data as it is being written.
 For every new region and cycle a new folder is automatically created by the Keyence BZ-Viewer software .

 When first setting up the data, it is critical to first save a couple of images in a specified path and folder and then stop before starting CODEX®.
 This allows to specify the folder for acquired data.
 By default, the Keyence software will save in the last known location.